You can recover progress payments for goods and services supplied for building or construction work . The person claiming is the claimant.

-- if the scheduled amount is less than the amount claimed in the payment claim, all reasons for this difference must be given.
+- give all reasons if the scheduled amount is less than the amount claimed in the payment claim.

-If the respondent does not respond with a payment schedule within the required time, the whole amount claimed becomes payable and an application may be made to have the claimed amount become a judgement debt.
+If the respondent does not respond with a payment schedule within the required time, the whole amount claimed becomes payable.
+Make an application to have the claimed amount become a judgement debt.

 After the claimant receives the payment schedule they must decide whether to:

-- accept what the Respondent has offered to pay and their reasons for this offer within the prescribed time, or
+- accept the Respondent's offer to pay and their reasons for this offer within the prescribed time, or

-If the adjudicator has determined that an amount needs to be paid by the Respondent to the Claimant, that amount must be paid within 5 business days of the date of the determination, unless the adjudicator has specified another date.
+The adjudicator may determine that the Respondent needs to make a payment to the Claimant.
+That amount must be paid within 5 business days of the date of the determination, unless the adjudicator has specified another date.